sam-goodwin/eventual/docs/getting-started/1-aws-sst.md

     index.ts # the Eventual service entrypoint
 ```

-The template creates an initial file, `functions/index.ts`, containing a basic example application that touches on each of the 4 Eventual primitives, `api`, `event`, `workflow` and `activity`.
-For a walk-through of how to build applications with Eventual, see the [Tutorial](../tutorial/0-hello-world.md).

 ## Drop in to existing Project

 If you're already a user of SST and wish to begin using Eventual as a part of an existing project, you can import the `Service` Construct directly from `@eventual/aws-cdk` and incorporate it into your Stacks.